Mudgal: Places of interest

-Local Food and Cuisine

-Food preferences of the local people are similar to the North Karnataka region, but with influences from Hyderabadi, Marathi, South Karnataka and Konkani cuisines due to the vicinity of those cities to Mudgal.
-Arabian cuisine is important due to ancestry of the Sayyid tribes as well as diaspora who are settled in the Middle East and bring back Arabian culture.

-Milk and dairy products are produced, consumed and transported in large quantities due to the common practice of rearing sheep, cattle and buffaloes.
-Elderly Mudgal people show pride in making dairy products at home as it used to be a symbol of prestige for the host family to show their dairy product manufacturing skills to guests. although this practice is dwindling with the younger generation who are migrating outside of Mudgal.

-Meat products such as chicken, fish, mutton and beef are also produced.
-The mutton of Mudgal is highly reverered due to its succulent taste owing to fresh feed available to livestock.
-Many local dishes are dairy or meat based.

-Jowar, bajra, Indian barley and makai are grown locally and are the staple diet but nowadays wheat and rice are also grown and consumed due to neighboring influences.

-Peanuts and sunflowers are also cultivated in large quantities to produce cooking oil, chutney and achaars.

-Jaggery is produced in large quantities and exported due to sugarcane and sugarbeet cultivation.

-Chilli pepper cultivation is also on a large scale with local varieties of cayenne and paprika.
-They are used to flavor many local dishes - locals are accustomed to a high chili heat quotient.
-Many other Indian spices are also cultivated.

 Demographics

 According to the 2001 census of India, Mudgal had a population of 19,117.
 Males constitute 51% of the population and females 49%.
 Mudgal has an average literacy rate of 52%, lower than the national average of 59.5%: male literacy is 62%, and female literacy is 41%.

 Transport

 Mudgal is well connected by road to Bangalore, Hubli, Hyderabad, Pune, Panaji, Bagalkot and other major cities.
 The nearest major airport is in Hyderabad.

 Long-distance bus routes

 Karnataka State Road Transport Corporation (KSRTC) runs a bus service to other cities and villages.
 There are also various private bus services.

 Railways

 Raichur is the nearest railway stations to Mudgal.
 Raichur is served by a major rail line and is well connected by trains to all major parts of India such as Bangalore, Mumbai, Delhi, Chennai, Hyderabad, Ahmedabad, Trivandrum, Kanyakumari, Pune, Bhopal and Agra.

 Recently a railway project was inaugurated to connect Wadi Junction railway station in Kalaburagi district to Gadag Junction; as a result Mudgal and Lingsugur will be connected via rail.